emqx/neuron-docs/en_US/configuration/south-devices/modbus-rtu/modbus-rtu.md

 #### .LEN\[H]\[L]\[D]\[E]

-When the data type is STRING.
-LEN is a required field, indicating the number of bytes the string occupies.
+When the data type is STRING, `.LEN` is a required field, indicating the number of bytes the string occupies.
 Each register contains four storage methods: H, L, D, and E, as shown in the table below.
 | Symbol | Description                                 |
 | --- | ------------------------------------- |
 | H   | One register stores two bytes, with the high byte first |